CAPTUREing Whole-Body 3D movements

-Category: Environment Hits: 0Neuroscientists have made major advances in their quest to study the brain; however, there are no tools to precisely measure the brain's principal output -- behavior -- in freely moving animals.
+Category: Environment Hits: 2Neuroscientists have made major advances in their quest to study the brain; however, there are no tools to precisely measure the brain's principal output -- behavior -- in freely moving animals.
 Researchers present CAPTURE, a new method for long-term continuous three-dimension motion tracking in freely behaving animals.
 Attaching markers to rats' head, trunk, and limbs, researchers can use CAPTURE to record the animal's natural behavior continuously for weeks.

 Read more https://www.sciencedaily.com/releases/2020/12/201218112536.htm